Long Distance Caregiving

 If the person living with dementia lives in another city or region, you can still provide meaningful support.

-- Stay in frequent contact.
-This can be done through weekly phone calls, email or by sending mail to your family member.
-Include photos and other items that your family member may enjoy seeing wherever possible.
+- Stay in contact frequently.
+Make weekly phone calls, send email or mail to your family member.
+Whenever possible, include photos and other items that your family member may enjoy seeing.

 - Establish a routine with your family member.

 - Make occasional visits if possible.
 This will provide you with the opportunity to reconnect and give you some time to do activities together.
-In addition, you can evaluate how he or she is managing and determine if the needs have changed.
+In addition, you can evaluate how they are doing and determine if needs have changed.

-- Research and identify the types of services and availability in that area - and, with the consent of your family member, arrange some services to assist them.
+- Research and identify the types of services and availability in the person’s local area.
+With the consent of your family member, arrange some services to assist them.

 - Ask others for help.
-Neighbours, friends and community organizations for seniors can be great resources and offer companionship to your family member.
+Neighbours, friends and community organizations for seniors can be fantastic resources and offer companionship for your family member.

 - If other family members are nearby, discuss providing support to each other and potentially sharing the caregiving activities.

-- If legal documents have not been created yet, you may want to consider putting these in place.
-These would include an Enduring Power of Attorney, a will and a Personal Directive.
+- If legal documents have not been created yet, you may want to consider helping them get these in place.
+This would include an Enduring Power of Attorney, a will and a Personal Directive.
 For more information, visit the Office of the Public Guardian website.